pakinsa/ansible-config-mgt/README.md

 3. Pipeline: This plugin allows Jenkins to implement and execute a project as a pipeline, which is a sequence of stages that perform different tasks, such as building, testing, deploying, etc. A pipeline can be defined using a domain-specific language (DSL) called Groovy, or using a graphical editor called Blue Ocean.
 A pipeline can also be stored as a file called Jenkinsfile in the source code repository, which enables versioning and collaboration of the pipeline definition.

+4. Maven: This plugin allows Jenkins to integrate with Maven, one of the most popular build automation tools for Java projects.
+It enables Jenkins to invoke Maven goals and phases and use Maven settings and profiles.
+It also provides support for Maven reports, such as test results, code coverage, code quality, etc.